KHL Medveščak Zagreb: Return to Austrian League (2017–2019)

 After a difficult 2016–17 KHL season, in which the club dealt with financial issues, it was announced they would be rejoining the Erste Bank Eishockey Liga for the 2017 season.
 In August 2019, they decided to participate with renamed team (KHL Medveščak Mladi) in national league, due to financial difficulties.

 UNICEF partnership

 On 24 August 2010, KHL Medveščak formed an official partnership with UNICEF, becoming the first European hockey team to cooperate with UNICEF, joining prestigious sports clubs such as FC Barcelona, Manchester United F.C. and Boca Juniors.
 The Bears were selected after the success they had in their inaugural season in the EBEL league, hosting more than 200,000 spectators watching live matches without a single incident, and also for its support for the relief campaign for victims of the 2010 Haiti earthquake.
 Under the cooperation between Medveščak and UNICEF, the Bears actively worked on the campaign to Stop Violence Among Children, and wore a UNICEF sleeve logo and change the club's blue logo color to that of UNICEF's cyan at joint events.

 Sponsors

-Medveščak sponsors included companies such as: Podravka, Citroen, Generali, Lidl, Carlsberg Croatia and others.
+Medveščak's sponsors included companies such as Podravka, Citroen, Generali, Lidl, Carlsberg Croatia and others.